 How can AAMI ST108 Testing be Streamlined?

 Testing 18 parameters at points of use (POUs) – in utility water, critical water and steam – is no small task.
-To reduce the time and cost burden, plan carefully and automate as much as possible.
+To reduce the time and cost burden, plan carefully and automate as much as possible:

-Sensors can be used to automate the testing of several parameters (see Table 4 of ST108) including pH, conductivity, and turbidity.
+• Automate testing: Sensors can be used to automate the testing of several parameters (see Table 4 of ST108) including pH, conductivity, and turbidity.

 Other non-microbial parameters can be tested with handheld or tabletop devices.
 The test results will ideally be entered in the same software (e.g., LAMPS Complete) that processes the sensor data and lab test results so that the ST108 reports show results from all the tests.